-Chalmers operations will mainly continue digitally over summer.
-From the beginning of the autumn term, Chalmers will hold campus-based education, with significant digital elements.
+During the autumn term 2020 Chalmers will hold campus-based education, with significant digital elements.
 Employees are recommended to continue working from home, to the extent their duties allow, and in dialogue with their closest manager.
-Continued caution is advised with visits, meetings and travel beyond 14 August.
+Continued caution is advised with visits, physical meetings and travel.

 This information is intended for all employees at Chalmers